OliverMartikainen/pub_QueueMonitor/README.md

 support center queue monitor
 - Incoming email and call `queue`'s

+Repositories:
-The **Frontend** is made with React.js and can be found in [here](https://github.com/OliverMartikainen/pub_QueueMonitor_Frontend).
+ * The **Frontend** is made with React.js and can be found in [here](https://github.com/OliverMartikainen/pub_QueueMonitor_Frontend).
-The **Backend** is made with Node.js and is in this repository together with a build of the frontend.
+ * The **Backend** is made with Node.js and is in this repository together with a build of the frontend.
-The project uses an external service providers **Database** for the dashboards items, which is not available for the public version.
+ * The project uses an external service providers **Database** for the dashboards items, which is not available for the public version.
-The public version uses a test **Database** to showcase the different elements of the dashboard, found [here](https://github.com/OliverMartikainen/pub_QueueMonitor_testDatabase).
+ * The public version uses a test **Database** to showcase the different elements of the dashboard, found [here](https://github.com/OliverMartikainen/pub_QueueMonitor_testDatabase).

 ## Worklog

-Project worklog available [here](https://github.com/OliverMartikainen/priv_QueueMonitor_Worklog) - private repo.
+Project worklog available [here](https://github.com/OliverMartikainen/priv_QueueMonitor_Worklog) (private repository)

 ---